coastwatch-training/CoastWatch-Tutorials/README.md

 * [subset-polar-data-with-shapefile](subset-polar-data-with-shapefile)
   Download remote sensing data in polar stereographic projection from ERDDAP and subset it within the boundaries of Lake Iliamna in Alaska, where the lake shape data is presented in a different projection.
 R and python versions.
 * [jpss-seaice-concentration](jpss-projects/sport-jpss-seaice)
   Process L2 or L3 sea ice data and visualize it on a map with a polar stereographic projection.
-Tutorial created by [SPoRT](https://weather.ndc.nasa.gov/sport/).
+This tutorial is created by [SPoRT](https://weather.ndc.nasa.gov/sport/) and is designed to be run in Google Colab with pre-downloaded data files.
 Python only.

 __Great Lakes Specific Examples__